OUR MANAGEMENT PHILOSOPHY

 Our does are expected to kid at 2 years of age and rear twins to weaning at each kidding, on native vegetation, with no management inputs beyond free-choice mineral and predator control.

 We make a point not to "flush" does with better feed prior to breeding, because this reveals propensity for singling - one of the worst traits a doe can have.
 We also score for udder and for demonstrated maternal characteristics.
 We do no foot trimming, no worming and no vaccinations.
 No assistance is given at any birth.
-The only shelter provided is trees.
+The only shelters provided are trees.
 Goats that cannot produce under our management are removed from the herd.

 While some goats do fail on our farm, there are others that thrive despite the adversity and it is from these that we draw our replacement genetics.
 The harsh conditions reveal "winners" and "losers" in the classic bell-shaped curve.
 If we did not stress the goats, these differences would be masked, slowing our breeding program.